sonatype-nexus-community/nexus-format-archetype/README.md

   This occurs when [archetype-resources](src/main/resources) files have been changed, but the IT [reference](src/test/resources/projects/it1/reference) source files no longer match the output produced by the archetype.
-Any changes made to the files in the `archetype-resources` folder will have to be made to the corresponding files in the `resources` folder.
+Any changes made to the files in the [archetype-resources](src/main/resources) folder will have to be made to the corresponding files in the [reference](src/test/resources/projects/it1/reference) folder.
 One quick way to find out which files differ is to compare the following two
   directories:

     $ diff -r target/test-classes/projects/it1/reference/ target/test-classes/projects/it1/project/nexus-repository-foo/